 Despite his hectic schedule, Musk does save time for leisure activities.
 According to his Reddit AMA (Ask Me Anything), Musk enjoys video games such as “Bioshock,” “Fallout” and “Mass Effect,” as well as classics like “Civilization” and “Warcraft.”

 Tony Robbins, the No. 1 life and business strategist and The New York Times best-selling author, is an example of a highly successful individual who prizes routine.

-In a GOBankingRates interview conducted in February 2017, Robbins emphasized doing over talking.
+In a GOBankingRates interview, Robbins emphasized doing over talking.
 “Focus on execution rather than just the idea,” he said.
 While the tip was directed primarily at entrepreneurs, it’s advice that can easily be applied to many other aspects of life, such as health.

 Robbins shares his commitment to a healthy life in his many YouTube videos, believing that physical strength is as crucial as mental wellness.
 He talks about “feeding your body” through exercise, and pushing past limits until you realize you can achieve more.

 Additionally, Robbins believes that individuals should watch what goes into their minds just as they would monitor how much sugar goes into their coffee.
 He suggests feeding your mind nutritiously by “reading, listening and re-tap[ping] into your ability to thrive.”